 Pixar has unveiled its next feature-length film, Turning Red, and it’s got some huge Canadian connections.

-To start, it’s being written and directed by Chinese-born, Toronto-raised director Domee Shi, who won an Oscar for her 2018 animated short Bao.
+To start, it’s being written and directed by China-born, Toronto-raised director Domee Shi, who won an Oscar for her 2018 animated short Bao.

 Additionally, the film is set in Toronto and follows a teenager named Meilin (newcomer Rosalie Chiang) who turns into a giant red panda when she gets too excited.
 Controlling her emotions proves difficult, though, as her overprotective mother (Ottawa’s own Sandra Oh) is constantly following her around.